TacticalMetaphysics/Lisien/README.md

 * ``method``

 Or stored in files by those names (plus extensions) inside the game's prefix.
-Game code must not alter the function of LiSE itself (no "hot patching").
-If it does, then it is part of LiSE.
+Game code must not alter the function of Lisien itself (no "hot patching").
+If it does, then it is part of Lisien.

-If you write another application (not using any allegedb, LiSE, or ELiDE code) that accesses a LiSE server via HTTP(S), it is separate from LiSE and not subject to its license.
-If you run LiSE in a Python interpreter embedded into your application, the LiSE license only covers LiSE itself, and not any code run outside of that Python interpreter.
-You must still release any modifications you make to LiSE, but the embedding application remains your own.
+If you write another application (not using any allegedb, Lisien, or Elide code) that accesses a Lisien server via HTTP(S), it is separate from Lisien and not subject to its license.
+If you run Lisien in a Python interpreter embedded into your application, the Lisien license only covers Lisien itself, and not any code run outside of that Python interpreter.
+You must still release any modifications you make to Lisien, but the embedding application remains your own.